leemabhena/room_occupancy/docs/conclusion.md

 - Data was collected in a single room under controlled conditions, which may limit the generalizability of the findings to other settings or larger spaces.

-### Sensor Limitations:

-- Environmental factors such as ambient noise or varying lighting conditions (e.g., daylight) could affect sensor readings, introducing variability not accounted for in the models.

 ### Class Imbalance:

 - The dataset was initially skewed towards zero occupancy, necessitating techniques like undersampling, which may result in the loss of valuable data.